Making the Right Impression at an Interview

 Don’t be Late

-If you need parking, check beforehand the parking situation, you may need to reserve a park, or you may need to find public parking close by so investigate your options before the day.
-Allow plenty of time even if your interview isn’t during peak hour there can always be traffic or public transport delays so allow extra time, you can always wait in the car or in a nearby cafe.
+If you are driving there, check beforehand about the parking situation – you may need to reserve a space, or find public parking close by.
+Allow plenty of time to get there, too.
+Even if your interview isn’t during peak hours, there can always be traffic or public transport delays .
+If you do arrive there early, you can always wait in the car or in a nearby cafe.

 Research the Company and Role